nghia-vo/sarepy/doc/source/index.rst

 ----------------
 Starting 05/2021, methods in **Sarepy** have been integrated and developed further in the **Algotom** package, https://github.com/algotom/algotom .
 Algotom (Ref.
-[3]) is a complete software package for processing tomographic reconstruction.
+[3]) is a complete package for processing tomographic data.
 It is installable using Conda and Pip.

 Table of Contents